massimo-nocentini/aima-lisp/README.md

 This repository was the original code base, back in 1995.
 Since then, the Java and Python versions have become more popular, and this Lisp version is no longer up-to-date.
 But it is here for whatever use you want to make of it.

+Have a look at https://people.eecs.berkeley.edu/~russell/code/doc/overview.html for an overview and project structure.